PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 14:30:15
+Last updated: 2024-04-02 14:32:01
-Random Quote: Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. - John Adams
+Random Quote: The pain passes, but the beauty remains. - Pierre-Auguste Renoir